Sing to God: 2014 reissue

+Legacy

 When asked in a 2001 interview with Margen Magazine, whether he thinks Sing to God is the band's best album due to it being their "more known album", Tim Smith replied "no… I sort of like them all in one way or another."
-The band followed Sing to God with Guns (1999), their final album, which shocked fans due to its less restless sound.
-In an interview with Prog, Devin Townsend said Sing to God is the prog album he plays to "get [him] in a good mood": "It's uplifting and intense.
-Some of the chord changes are so unconventional and hilarious."
-In 2014, Uncut listed the album at number 20 on their "Reissues of the Year" list.
-In a 2015 list for Team Rock, musician Mike Vennart included "Eat it Up Worms Hero", "Dog Like Sparky" and "Dirty Boy" in his list of "The 10 Best Cardiacs Songs".
+The band followed Sing to God with Guns (1999), which shocked fans due to its less restless sound.